wconrad/wconrad.github.io/_posts/2015-03-10-more-concatenating-enumerator.markdown

 StatsPrinter.print(stats)
 {% endhighlight %}

-But I prefer the more minimal main method that ConcatnatingEnumerator makes possible.
+But I prefer the more minimal main method that ConcatenatingEnumerator makes possible.
 You may reasonably disagree.

 [1]: {% post_url 2014-06-03-concatenating-enumerator %}